Year 1 - Wagtails 2021

 What have we been doing this week?
 Find out in the 'Ask me about' (attached below).

 Our Ask Me Abouts are uploaded once every two weeks.
-Our new homework grid for the second half of the Summer term is below.
+Our new homework grid for the first half of the Autumn term is below.

 Phonics for Parents

 Attached is a PowerPoint presentation that goes through what phonics is and how we teach it in Years R, 1 and 2.
 If you came to the phonics meeting last year you may recognise it!
 However, now your children are in Year 1 you may find it useful to refresh your knowledge and see what new things your children will be learning this year.

 Here are some general resources that may be helpful throughout the year.

 Meet the Teacher